michaelnordmeyer/jekyll-theme-nix/README.md

 ### Favicon

-The favicon is currently `icon.webp` for the light mode, and there's also a dark variant `icon-dark.webp`.
+`icon.webp` is the favicon for the light mode, and there's also a dark variant `icon-dark.webp` for dark mode.
+If you want to use them, these files have to be copied manually from the demo's repository root to your site's repository root.

 ### Nix?